 King Edward VIII Abdication

 The newly-minted king was almost immediately met with resistance.
-In November of his first year on the throne, he made his plans to marry clear, stipulating that he would wait until she finalized her ongoing divorce.
-Then-Prime Minister Stanley Baldwin rejected this proposal since, as king, Edward was the head of the Church of England.
+In November of his first year on the throne, he made his plans to marry clear, stipulating he would wait until she finalized her ongoing divorce.
+Then-Prime Minister, Stanley Baldwin, rejected this proposal since, as king, Edward was the head of the Church of England.
 He could, therefore, not participate in such a morally-questionable marriage.
 At this time, it was considered inappropriate to remarry while one’s ex-spouse was still living, and Simpson had two living ex-husbands.
-In response, Edward suggested that he and Simpson engage in a morganatic marriage, in which he could remain king, but she would not inherit any title of royalty.
-Once again, this plan was rejected by the British Cabinet and Prime Minister.
+In response, Edward suggested he and Simpson engage in a morganatic marriage, in which he could remain king, but she would not inherit any title of royalty.
+Once again, the British Cabinet and Prime Minister rejected this plan.
 Clearly, Edward and his supporting government were at an impasse, and he threatened to abdicate if he could not marry his love.
 On October 27, 1936, Edward proposed to Wallis, giving her a 19.77-carat emerald ring with an interior engraved with the date.
-The emerald, cut from one owned by a Grand Mogul, was remounted in a stunning Cartier setting.
+The color of emeralds is beautiful, and the emerald in this piece,cut from one owned by a Grand Mogul, was remounted in a stunning Cartier setting.
 To celebrate their twentieth anniversary, the couple had Cartier remount the stone once again, resulting in the beautiful composition we see today.
+Learn more about the history of Cartier and its influences in royal romances.

-Despite his intention to marry Wallis, the king still had to choose between his duty and his desire.
-Ultimately, Edward chose the love in his heart over the crown on his head, and he abdicated on December 12, 1936.
-This commemorative cup memorializes the date of the King’s abdication, and it serves as a true testament to the sensationalism of the King’s love affair.
+Despite his intention to marry Wallis, the king still had to choose between duty and desire.
+Ultimately, Edward chose the love in his heart over the crown on his head, abdicating on December 12, 1936.
+This commemorative cup memorializes the date of the king’s abdication and it serves as a true testament to the sensationalism of his love affair.

 King Edward VIII Abdication Cup, dated 1936